Advanced Compliance for Fire Marshall Specifications with Waterline Controls™ WLC6000-COLA2 Liquid Level Controls.

 What we did is put two WLC-6000 controls together into one panel and brought all the connections into a single terminal block to make the connections easy and clear for the installers.
 This new Fire protection unit is called the WLC 6000-COLA2 and the controller is enclosed in a red 058a panel box.

 The fire protection Contractor submits to us the required lengths needed for his project and we cut them to length so we meet their needs.
 We supply a 4” fitting that fits into the top of the tank and allows for adjustment of the sensor inside that fitting.
 The 3” fitting the sensor fits into goes directly into this fitting with the adjustment sleeve.
-Typically, a contractor asks for the valves to be sequenced on with three inch differences between each on switch and off in the same manner.
+Typically, a contactor asks for the valves to be sequenced on with three inch differences between each on switch and off in the same manner.

-Galvanized pipe dangers – When working directly with a Fire Marshall who wants the controls to function in a specific way, a city inspector who is accustomed to seeing things done a certain way and a the needs of the contractor, it is challenging to get it all right.
+Galvanized pipe dangers – When working directly with a Fire Marshall who wants the controls to function in a specific way, a city inspector who is accustomed to seeing things done a certain way and a the needs of the contactor, it is challenging to get it all right.
 The most interesting point from the city inspectors is about what to make the internal static well out of – either galvanized or PVC Pipe.
 As it relates to the proper functionality of out electronic sensors, the type of material used for the static pipe is not relevant.
 However, there are some inherent issues that can arise when using galvanized pipe in these wet environments.

 Electrolysis degradation of the galvanized pipe caused either by dissimilar metal potential or stray electrical energy is a very real possibility when galvanized pipe is used.
 If a metal other than galvanized is touching the galvanized pipe the electromotive forces of the elemental difference can cause electrolysis.
 Stray electrical energy is unmanaged power “floating” around looking for a ground path.
 If for any reason this galvanized pipe is inadvertently connected to a better ground path than anything else, it will become the path to ground.
 In either case these situations potentially degrade the galvanized pipe over time.
 This deterioration could put unwanted metals into the water and require the pipe to be replaced often.